tdameros/42-transcendence/user_management/doc/User_management.md

 > | `400`     | `application/json` | `{"errors": "AAA", errors details : "aaa" }`         |
 > | `500`     | `application/json` | `{"errors": ['An unexpected error occurred : ...']}` |

-> errors details are optional

-> errors can be :
-> - Mandatory value missing : 'username'
-> - Mandatory value missing : 'code'
-> - Mandatory value missing : 'password'
-> - Email empty
-> - Code empty
-> - Username not found
-> - Invalid code
-> - Code expired
-> - (all the errors from the is_valid_password function in the sign_up route)

 </details>